cartant/rxjs-etc/README.md

 * [rateLimit](./source/let/rateLimit.ts)

-    A rate limiter with pass through when wating is not necessary.
+    A rate limiter with pass through when waiting is not necessary.

 * [takeWhileInclusive](./source/let/takeWhileInclusive.ts)